Kari is a full-time blogger and ghostwriter covering topics about freelancing on various sites.

 Update Dec.
 9/12 - Apparently you can upload the article written for you straight to your WordPress blog.
 I haven't tried this, but there are easy enough instructions on how to do it.
 Considering most of us use WordPress, this is a big bonus for convenience.

 The Bad of iWriter

-For The Writers
+For the Writers

 Starting out on iWriter, you can only write basic articles.
-You need to write 30 articles with a star rating of 4 or more to get into one of the next levels which comes with a higher payment.
-Basic payments are just over a dollar to about $7 (depending on word length and price point requester chooses.)
+You need to write 30 articles with a star rating of 4 or more to get into one of the next levels, which comes with a higher payment.
+Basic payments are just over a dollar to about $7 (depending on word length and price point the requester chooses.)

-If you get 4.6 stars or more as an average, then you can move into the elite writers group and have your choice of articles from all three levels.
+If you get 4.6 stars or more as an average, then you can move into the elite writer's group and have your choice of articles from all three levels.
 The elite articles pay more.

 The requesters on iWriter can reject you for no good reason.
 I've seen all kinds of lame rejections, and you are literally rolling the dice if you don't know the requester or have never written for them before.
-Of course there is an approval rate under each requester, so you can see how likely they are to reject you, but there is no guarantee.
+Of course, there is an approval rate under each requester, so you can see how likely they are to reject you, but there is no guarantee.

 The requester can say what they want about you in the review, and they can make you look pretty bad when they are being ignorant.
 I've seen perfectly capable writers get blamed for plagiarism and spinning articles.
-Up until a few days ago writers were not allowed to critique back (this really should be in the ugly section), but now writers can at least make a statement that appears under the review of their work.
+Up until a few days ago, writers were not allowed to critique back (this really should be in the ugly section), but now writers can at least make a statement that appears under the review of their work.

 You will get rejected if your article looks like crap, and until iWriter is kind enough to provide a functional text area and a preview button - I wouldn't risk it.